 Some of the best whale watching on the entire eastern seaboard happens just a short distance off Cape Cod's coastline.
 So taking a whale watch cruise is at the top of many families' list of "must-do" vacation activities.

 Excursion boats travel to the whale grounds every day (weather conditions permitting, of course,) from April to October.

 Here's where you can read more about whale watching cruises.

-BTW: If you have binoculars, be sure to bring them with you when you go to the National Seashore.
+BTW: If you have binoculars, be sure to bring them with you when you go to the National Seashore beaches.
 On occasion, you'll see whales in the distance offshore.

 Bicycling is a hugely popular activity here all year round.